kai687/sphinxawesome-theme/docs/demo/code.rst

 Code
 ----

 This theme adds a :guilabel:`Copy` button to all code blocks.
-Clicking on the button will copy the text inside the code block to the clipboard.
+Clicking on the button copies the text inside the code block to the clipboard.

 To mark up code blocks, choose between :rst:`parsed-literal`, :rst:`samp`, or :rst:`code-block` directives, depending on your needs.